usmanovs/Salesforce-Interview-Handbook/questions/Alex.md

 > What is a perfect candidate for you? <br>

-No such thing.
+**No such thing**.
 Again, just be honest and transparent; I’ll be honest and transparent back, and we can make things happen!

 > What is a bad candidate? <br>